 When you’re shooting with the lens wide open, the diffraction is barely detectible.
 But the other imperfections of the lens are showing up.
 When you stop down, you start to effectively “hide” those other lens imperfections, but diffraction starts to creep in.

 That’s why each lens has what we call the “sweet spot” where it’s performing at its ultimate best.
-You get maximum sharpness and minimum diffraction at the lens’ sweet spot.
+You get maximum sharpness and minimum diffraction at the lens’ sweet spot which is usually between f/8 and f/11.
+On this lens I found it to be in the area of between f/5.6 and f/8.

-So, back to this example.
 This lens costs about $3,000.
-For that kind of money you’d expect it to be a perfect lens.
-But unfortunately, the rules of optical physics don’t change when you toss more money at it.
+For that kind of money you’d expect it to be?a perfect lens.
+But, unfortunately, the rules of optical physics don’t change when you toss more money at it.
 I do like how the trees in the background are in sharper focus thanks to the longer depth-of-field.
 But the softer trunk stinks.
 If I really need everything in focus and to be nice and sharp, I need to take multiple images with the lens focused at different depths in the scene.
 With those images I can then do a focus stack in Photoshop.

 There’s a lot of things we didn’t address in this article.
 Such as vignetting when wide open vs. at f/8 and beyond.
 Nor did we measure anything related to sharpness at the various apertures.
-This is a preview only of diffraction and how it behaves with this lens.
+This is a preview only of diffraction and how it behaves with this lens on this camera (Canon 5D mkIV).
+If you are using a lower resolution camera you won’t see the diffraction as much as I’m seeing it here in these examples.
+And if you’re using a higher resolution camera you’ll likely see it more quickly, such as at f/16 or so.

-If you’re using a longer lens you’ll still have diffraction.
+If you’re using a longer lens you’ll still have diffraction but it’s just not the same issue with longer lenses since the aperture is physically larger given the same f-stop. (f/5.6 on a 100 mm lens is not the same physical opening as f/5.6 on a 50mm lens.
+They both let in the same amount of light, but the 100mm lens will have a physically larger opening at f/5.6, thus causing differences in how diffraction is created and rendered).
 There’s a lot of factors that go in to what makes diffraction.
-Check out this article if you want to know just about all there is to know about diffraction.
+Check out this article from Cambridge in Colour if you want to know just about all there is to know about diffraction.

 If interested, check out this review of Sigma’s competition, the 12-24 f/4.
 They compare it directly to this fine lens by Canon.
 The Canon option, while more expensive, seems to be worth the money.